teoejn/Ellipse-Selenium/README.md

 # Ellipse-Selenium
 Using Java

+Simplified for Demo purposes:
 1. Use the Ellipse IDE to run the Newproject folder.